The Robots Are Coming, and They Want Your Job

 “I would say this is like a gym membership, not a butler,” says Jarman.
 “You don’t pay your money and the goods turn up.
 You pay for an opportunity, but you’ve got to go in and lift the weights and run the distance.
 If you do those things, universities have got amazing facilities and people that can help you accelerate that process.
 But it doesn’t land on a plate.”

-University students—as Jonathan Black, the director of university career services at Oxford University, is keen to point out—are adults after all (legally, at least).
-“One of the things Oxford, and other universities, endeavor to do is to persuade people who are perfectly bright enough to benefit from a university education to consider our many extracurricular services, such as the careers department, student societies, volunteering, or work experience in the summer.
-That’s where they’re going to get that experience, but they’ve got to realize they’re getting it.”
+University students – as Jonathan Black, the director of university career services at Oxford University, is keen to point out – are adults after all.
+“One of the things Oxford, and other universities, endeavour to do is to persuade people who are perfectly bright enough to benefit from a university education to consider our many extracurricular services, such as the careers department, student societies, volunteering or work experience in the summer.
+That’s where they’re going to get that experience, but they’ve got to realise they’re getting it.”

 He went on: “But we’re not going to tell students what to do.
 I think we’d be doing students a disservice if we hold their hand all the way until the end and then say, ‘Here’s your job.’
 We’re here to lay the table, show students what’s available, but it’s up to them to decide if they want to eat.”

-The truth is, what keeps most university presidents up at night is not the robocalypse, but shorter-term threats to their survival, like competing for endowments and enrollment.
+The truth is, what keeps most university presidents up at night is not the robocalypse, but shorter-term threats to their survival, like competing for endowments and enrolment.
 But there is one university president whose dreams are overrun by robots.
-That, Joseph E. Aoun says, is his advantage: Robots cannot dream.
+That, Joseph E Aoun says, is his advantage: robots cannot dream.
 The president of Northeastern University (NU) in Boston has developed a strategy to fight back.
-He calls it “humanics.”
+He calls it “humanics”.

-Laid out in his book, Robot-Proof: Higher Education in the Age of Artificial Intelligence, humanics has become a staple of Northeastern’s program that requires computer science majors, say, to take side classes in theater or improvisation.
+Laid out in his book, Robot-Proof: Higher Education in the Age of Artificial Intelligence, humanics has become a staple of Northeastern’s programme that requires computer science majors to, say, take side classes in theatre or improvisation.
 “Why?
 Because it allows them to start interacting with others, which is a simplistic but vital example of getting people to go beyond what they’re studying,” he says.
 “Human interaction is going to be a vital skill in the future.”

-“If robots are going to replace human beings in the workplace, then we need to become robot-proof,” he says.
-“The rise of extraordinary artificial intelligence requires us to cultivate extraordinary human intelligence.
-Even today’s most brilliant machines still have limitations.
-Machines do not yet have a capacity for creativity, innovation, or inspiration.”

-But he says experiential learning is also essential, and has developed an acclaimed co-operative education and career-development program called Co-op at NU.
+But, he says, experiential learning is also essential, and so has developed an acclaimed co-operative education and career-development programme called Co-op at NU.
 “We have a network of 3,000 employers in 136 countries on all continents, including Antarctica, where the students apply for paid jobs for six months,” he says.
-“There they get the unique opportunity to learn how people interact in the workplace, what opportunities look like, what it’s like to work in a different cultural setting; they start understanding themselves better.
+“There, they get the unique opportunity to learn how people interact in the workplace, what opportunities look like, what it’s like to work in a different cultural setting; they start understanding themselves better.
 That is powerful and transformational.”

 None of this, of course, comes cheap.
 NUS and NU are both well-funded institutions.
 Gleason suggests a tax on robots would cover it.
 If not, industry needs to step up and cough up.
 “I don’t see why industry shouldn’t,” she adds.
 “It’s not like they won’t be profiting from some of the jobs that go away.”

-So what, in the meantime, can students who don’t go to NUS or NU—or one of the world’s few other universities with similar ideas—do to future-proof their careers?
+So what, in the meantime, can students who don’t go to NUS or NU – or one of the world’s few other universities with similar ideas – do to future-proof their careers?
 The answer, really, is to become as human as humanly possible.
 We need to fight back with feelings.
-“The future labor market needs not content experts or information processors,” says Gleason, “but creators, analyzers, problem solvers, collaborators, and lifelong learners who are able to acquire new skills as old ones quickly become obsolete.
+“The future labour market needs not content experts or information processors,” says Gleason, “but creators, analysers, problem solvers, collaborators and lifelong learners who are able to acquire new skills as old ones quickly become obsolete.
 The best place you can learn those skills are in the liberal arts.”

 Maybe, as a start then, that degree in philosophy or English isn’t such a bad idea after all.